-Submit your report by midnight of the day before every morning class.
-Submit on Quercos and do not forget to reference the article you are reporting on.
+Submit your report by midnight of the day before the morning class on which it is due.
+Submit on Quercus and do not forget to reference the article you are reporting on.

-Your report should be about economic, political or personal issues affecting businesses.
+Your report should be about economic, political or personal issues affecting our subject businesses.
 These may be: a drop (or rise) in interest rates; recently released trade figures; import/export news; currency issues; government actions; approvals of financing; bankruptcies; tax matters, entrepreneurs, success stories, etc., etc. We expect you to write a thoughtful report on the meaning of the issue, not a précis of the article.

-At the start of each morning class, up to 5 students will be asked to make a 60-second oral presentation of their report (a printout of your report will be provided).
+At the start of each morning class, students will be asked to make a 60-second oral presentation of their report (a printout of your report will be provided).

 Successful business people read the financial news every day!
-This assignment is meant to help you understand the importance for entrepreneurs of "keeping on top of the business news" and to help you hone your public speaking skills.
+This assignment is meant to help you understand the importance of "keeping on top of the business news" and to help you hone your public speaking skills.
+The best reports will be published and could be part of the supporting material fro your business plan.